City of Whitehorse: Council

-Effective from the 2020 local council elections, Whitehorse has eleven single-member wards.
-The names of the eleven single-member wards are: Cootamundra, Eley, Elgar, Kingsley, Lake, Mahoneys, Simpson, Sparks, Terrara, Walker and Wattle.
-Councillors are elected every four years to represent their ward.
-Council elections are conducted by postal voting and votes are counted using instant-runoff voting.
+The City of Whitehorse is divided into eleven wards: Cootamundra, Eley, Elgar, Kingsley, Lake, Mahoneys, Simpson, Sparks, Terrara, Walker and Wattle.
+One Councillor is elected to represent each ward, every four years.
+Council elections are conducted by postal voting and votes are counted using preferential voting.
 Voting is compulsory for residents who are on the electoral roll for state elections, but voters aged 70 years or over are not obliged to vote at local council elections.
-The mayor is elected by the councillors at the first meeting of the council for a term of one year, at the end of which a council meeting is held to elect the mayor for another fixed term.
+The Mayor and Deputy Mayor are elected by the Councillors to serve as the principal ambassador for the city for a twelve-month term.